Miyamoto765/sleep-tracker/arduino/README.md

    - Check COM port selection
    - Close other programs using the serial port

-3. **MAX9814 not working:**
+3. **MAX4466 not working:**
    - Verify analog pin A0 is connected correctly
-   - Check power connections (5V and GND)
+   - Check power connections (3.3V or 5V and GND)
-   - Ensure gain pin is properly configured (GND for 60dB recommended)
+   - Test with Serial Monitor to see if noise level values are being read (0-1000 scale)
-   - Test with Serial Monitor to see if audio samples are being read
+   - Ensure microphone is positioned correctly for sound detection

 ## Python Dependencies